jahidem/UserdataGenerator/README.md

 ### Features

-* Select from multiple regions (e.g., USA, Poland, France)
+* Select from multiple regions (e.g., USA, Mexico, Thailand)
 * Specify the number of errors per record (0-1000) with a slider and linked input field.
 * Generate random seed or enter a custom one for reproducible results.
 * View generated data in a table with infinite scrolling (20 records per page).